19hours/sg-statutes/Acts/Evidence Act.md

 Aagrees to sell toB“my land atXin the occupation ofY”.Ahas land atX, but not in the occupation ofY, and he has land in the occupation ofY, but it is not atX.
 Evidence may be given of facts showing which he meant to sell.

-### Evidence as to meaning of illegible characters, etc
+### Evidence as to meaning of illegible characters, etc.

 100\.
 Evidence may be given to show the meaning of illegible or not commonly intelligible characters, of foreign, obsolete, technical, local and provincial expressions, of abbreviations and of words used in a peculiar sense.